ethers-io/ethers.js/docs/v5/api/utils/signing-key/README.md

 #### *signingKey* . **publicKey** => *string< [DataHexString](/v5/api/utils/bytes/#DataHexString)< 65 > >*

 The uncompressed public key for this Signing Key.
-It will always be 65 bytes (130 nibbles) and begine with `0x04`.
+It will always be 65 bytes (130 nibbles) and begins with `0x04`.

 #### *signingKey* . **compressedPublicKey** => *string< [DataHexString](/v5/api/utils/bytes/#DataHexString)< 33 > >*

 The compressed public key for this Signing Key.
-It will always be 33 bytes (66 nibbles) and begine with either `0x02` or `0x03`.
+It will always be 33 bytes (66 nibbles) and begins with either `0x02` or `0x03`.

 #### *signingKey* . **signDigest**( digest ) => *[Signature](/v5/api/utils/bytes/#Signature)*